EuroGames: Vienna 2024

 The multi-sport championship took place from July 17 to 20, 2024, and included 4,000 participants from 90 countries, competing in 32 different disciplines.
 The City of Vienna, supported EuroGames Vienna 2024 extensively with a subsidy of 150,000 euros, in addition to the provision of numerous sports venues and infrastructure.
 The program included an opening ceremony, a closing ceremony and a five-day program at EuroGames village.
-A financial support program was set up to enable the participation of over 100 people from countries in Eastern and South-Eastern Europe where the LGBT community is still discriminated against.
+A financial support program was set up to enable the participation of over 100 people from countries in Eastern and South-Eastern Europe where the LGBTQ community is still discriminated against.
 On the EuroGames opening day sports policy conference named “Out in Sport - How Sport can Unite and not Divide” included many prominent Austrian and few international speakers and was broadcast by national TV.